dapr/proposals/20260318-RS-workflow-external-event-timer-tracking.md

 SDKs MUST always emit a `CreateTimerAction` when `waitForExternalEvent` is called, regardless of whether a timeout was provided by the caller.

-- **With timeout:** behavior is unchanged except for the new `timer_context` field.
+- **With timeout:** behavior is unchanged except for the new `origin` field.
 - **Without timeout:** create a timer with `fireAt` set to the maximum representable future timestamp (e.g. `9999-12-31T23:59:59Z`).
 This timer effectively never fires, but its presence in the timer store makes the wait observable.

 ### Backwards Compatibility

-The `timer_context` field is an `optional` `oneof`, so existing consumers that do not understand it will ignore it.
+The `origin` field is an `optional` `oneof`, so existing consumers that do not understand it will ignore it.
 The change is backwards compatible on the wire.

 Existing workflows that resume after an SDK upgrade will not have the new field on previously-created timers.
 This is acceptable.